riotingpetals/tlp-pd-Debian-trixie/README.md

 This readme shows how to add the backports repository and install tlp-pd

 ## Add reposirtory
+This is done using deb822 formatting for clarity and security.
-Fisrt navigate to /etc/apt/sources.list.d
+First we navigate to /etc/apt/sources.list.d
+Avoid editing debian.sources and instead create a new file with the .sources extension such as debian-backports.sources

-Now we create a file named debian-backports.sources Open with your favorite text editor and enter the following:
+Open with your favorite text editor and enter the following:

 Types: deb deb-src <br>